Tom Landry: Early life

 Born in Mission, Texas, to Ray (an auto mechanic and volunteer fireman) and Ruth (Coffman) Landry, Tom was the second of four children (Robert, Tom, Ruthie, and Jack).
 Landry's father had suffered from rheumatism, and relocated to the warmer climate of Texas from Illinois.
 Ray Landry was an athlete, making his mark locally as a pitcher and football player.
 Tom played quarterback and punter for Mission High School, where he led his team to a 12–0 record in his senior season.
-The Mission High School football stadium is named Tom Landry Stadium and is home to the Mission Eagles and Mission Patriots which also bares the Pro Football Hall of Fame logo.
+The Mission High School football stadium is named Tom Landry Stadium and is home to the Mission Eagles and Mission Patriots which also bears the Pro Football Hall of Fame logo.

 Landry attended the University of Texas at Austin as an industrial engineering major.
 Landry had given thought to enrolling at Mississippi State University, where his friend John Tripson was an All-American, but did not want to be far away from his friends and family in Texas.
 The main driving force in keeping him from enrolling at Mississippi State University was the notion that it would be too long a travel for his parents to see him play college football.